Generic Name: diclofenac sodium Brand Name: Voltaren, Voltaren-XR

 What should I avoid while taking Voltaren?

-Ask a doctor or pharmacist before using any cold, allergy, or other pain medicine.
-Medicines similar to diclofenac are contained in many combination medicines.
+Ask a doctor or pharmacist before using any cold, allergy, or pain medication.
+Many medicines available over the counter contain aspirin or other medicines similar to diclofenac.
 Taking certain products together can cause you to get too much of this type of medication.
 Check the label to see if a medicine contains aspirin, ibuprofen, ketoprofen, or naproxen.

 Voltaren side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Voltaren: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Voltaren: sneezing, runny or stuffy nose; wheezing or trouble breathing; hives; swelling of your face, lips, tongue, or throat.

 signs of stomach bleeding - bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;

-liver problems - nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+liver problems - nausea, upper stomach pain, itching, tired feeling, flu-like symptoms, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

-severe skin reaction -- fever, sore throat, swelling in your face or tongue, burning in your eyes, skin pain, followed by a red or purple skin rash that spreads (especially in the face or upper body) and causes blistering and peeling.
+severe skin reaction - fever, sore throat, swelling in your face or tongue, burning in your eyes, skin pain followed by a red or purple skin rash that spreads (especially in the face or upper body) and causes blistering and peeling.

-Less serious Voltaren side effects may include:
+Common Voltaren side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-See also: Voltaren side effects (in more detail)
+See also: Side effects (in more detail)